inonreuven/MNIST_Classifier/README.md

 ## 1. Objective
-This project aims to develop a **handwritten digit classifier** on [MNIST dataset](http://yann.lecun.com/exdb/mnist/) and a step-by-step guide.
+This project aims to:
+1. Develop a **handwritten digit classifier** on [MNIST dataset](http://yann.lecun.com/exdb/mnist/) and a
+2. Step-by-step guide.

 ## 2. Dataset
 MNIST contains 70,000 grayscale images (28x28 pixels) of handwritten digits: 60,000 for training and 10,000 for testing.